 Imagine stepping into a bakery in rural France and pointing to a rusty brown loaf of bread resting in a basket next to several others.
 You know it’s not just a typical French loaf, and the first bite confirms it.
 The crusty exterior gives way to flavorful interior that is both soft and chewy.

 Pain de campagne, roughly translated, means “country bread”.
 However, it is so much more than that.
 It is French bread with a fully developed gluten structure that achieves its complex flavour from the sourdough process.
 I would recommend this pain de campagne recipe for everything from dinner rolls to sandwiches loaves.
-And having a slice toasted with butter is an unbelievably delicious way to start your morning.
+And having a slice toasted with butter is an amazingly delicious way to start your morning.

 - Prep Time: 2 hours

 - Yield: 2-3 loaves 1x